12 Days ex Cairo | Departs Tuesdays

 Day 2: Wednesday: Cairo (B)

-After breakfast, the secrets of the Pyramids of Giza and the Sphinx will be revealed by an Egyptologist on a private guided tour.
+After breakfast, the secrets of the Pyramids of Giza and the Sphinx will be revealed by an Egyptologist on a guided tour.
 Then continue to the ancient capital of Memphis and the Step Pyramid of Sakkara – the oldest surviving tomb to be raised to the heavens and forebear of the Pyramids of at Giza.
 Top off an unforgettable day with an incredible evening attending the Sound and Light Show at the Pyramids.

 Day 3: Thursday: Cairo (B)